Universality in one-dimensional hierarchical coalescence processes: Renewal property in the OCP: Proof of Theorem Renewal property in the OCP: Proof of Theorem 2.13

-At this point it is simple to check that, given a configuration $\z \in \cN(d_{\rm min})$, the law of the corresponding path $\{\xi(s)\}_{s\ge 0}$ is that of the one--epoch coalescence process defined in Section \ref{annarella} with initial condition $\z$.
-The advantage of the above construction is that all one--epoch coalescence processes, obtained by varying the initial configuration, can be realized on the the same probability space.
-Given a probability measure $\cQ$ on $\cN (d_{\rm min})$, the one--epoch coalescence process with initial distribution $\cQ$ can be realized by the random path $\{\xi^{\cdot} (s,\cdot )\}_{s\ge 0}$ defined on the product space $\O \times \cN (d_{\rm min})$ endowed with the probability measure $P\times \cQ $.
+At this point, it is simple to check that, given a configuration $\z \in\cN(d_{\min})$, the law of the corresponding path $\{\xi(s)\}_{s\ge0}$ is that of the one-epoch coalescence process defined in Section \ref{annarella} with initial condition $\z$.
+The advantage of the above construction is that all one-epoch coalescence processes, obtained by varying the initial configuration, can be realized on the the same probability space.
+Given a probability measure $\cQ$ on $\cN(d_{\min })$, the one-epoch coalescence process with initial distribution $\cQ$ can be realized by the random path $\{\xi^{\cdot} (s,\cdot )\}_{s\ge0}$, defined on the product space ${\Omega} \times\cN (d_{\min})$, endowed with the probability measure $P\times\cQ$.